Breaking the chains of traditional work

 You cannot motivate a person; motivation comes from the inside.
 The only thing you can do is level up the external circumstances for the person’s own motivation.
 Throwing in clowns at the office or the best management consultants will never give people what they want, which is the freedom to be themselves, to be self-managed and to be constantly developing.
 It's built into human nature.
 Mandatory meetings are not.

 “To create something great you need great people.
 Great people work hard and don't won't be locked in at an office from 9 to 5.
 These are the people we want to build Ridestore with.”

 A company is just a group of people trying to create outputs.
 To create something good, you need good people.
 To create something great, you need great people.
 Great people work both hard and smart because they don't won't to be locked in at an office from 9 to 5.
 These are the people we want to build Ridestore with.

 But where are the best coders hiding?
 Where are the growth hackers that create social empires from their phones?
 The content creators that can knock down advertising agencies?

-You can't find them at some fancy office in New York or Stockholm.
+You can't find them all at some fancy office in New York or Stockholm.
 You might find one or two there, but there’s no chance of building a future killer company from the same place in 2019.
 You’ll find great worldwide.

 This is how we do it at Ridestore.
 We use a powerful remote model where we identify the greatest people for the projects we need help with.
 Then we go straight at them!
 We don't care where they live or what hours they’re working.
 What we want is their focus and energy to create great things together with us regardless of how they do it.
-At the moment, we have over 70 hard-working and freedom-minded souls who work from all over the world.
+At the moment, we are over 70 hard-working and freedom-minded souls who work from all over the world.